Mordechai Zar: Biography

-Born in Mashhad in Iran, Zar made aliyah to Mandatory Palestine in 1935.
+Born in Mashhad in Iran, Zar emigrated to Mandatory Palestine in 1935.
 He worked in construction and road paving, before starting work for the Employment Bureau in 1942.
-In 1946 he became director of the Mizrach Jew department of the Histadrut trade union.
+In 1946 he became director of the Mizrachi Jew department of the Histadrut trade union.
 He also served as a member of Jerusalem Workers Council, and was director of its Culture Department.
 In addition, Zar was president of the Association of Iranian Jewish Immigrants, and chairman of the Jerusalem branch of the Sephardi Jewish Committee.

 In 1955 he was elected to Jerusalem City Council, on which he served until 1965.
 In 1959 he was elected to the Knesset on the Mapai list.
 Although he lost his seat in the 1961 elections, he returned to the Knesset on 17 May 1963 as a replacement for the deceased Ami Assaf.
-He retained his seat in elections in 1965 and 1969 (by which time Mapai had formed the Alignment), before losing it in the 1973 elections.
+He retained his seat in elections in 1965 and 1969 (by which time Mapai was part of the Alignment alliance), before losing it in the 1973 elections.

 Zar died in 1982 at the age of 68.
+A street in the Pisgat Ze'ev neighbourhood in Jerusalem is named after him.